maschkef/little-linux-helper/README.md

 > **⚠️ Documentation Status Notice:**
 > - **Documentation Update Needed**: The documentation (including this README.md) needs to be updated to reflect recent changes and improvements.
 > - **BTRFS Modules Need Testing**: The BTRFS backup and restore modules require comprehensive testing.
 The backup module has been enhanced and improved, while the restore module has been completely recreated.
 Please use with caution and test thoroughly beforehand.
+> - Update: The incremental backup now works.
+The restore module is still untested, but the backup works great for saving the current state to just restore files/folders from it.

 ## Description